Read our preparation and arrival information for Language Centre courses.

 - communication strategies

-For one week each term, all classes become project-based.
-Practise your skills by doing a piece of investigation work in the local community.
+Twice each term, all classes become project-based for a week.
+Practise your skills by collaborating on a creative project, or doing a piece of investigation work in the local community.
 Previous examples have included creating a video about a topic and interviewing people outside the classroom.

 Additional activities on the full-time course

-As well as the modules listed above you'll have time with a tutor to discuss your progress and learning.
+As well as the modules we've listed, you'll have time with a tutor to discuss your progress and learning.